theonize/Currier/Gloss/Job/Job 36.md

   However, it is the circumstances of youth that shape us into the people we ultimately become.
   _QDS_ ~ qadesh; is a sanctuary or temple-prostitute (male in this case).
   These two meanings of the word may seem quite disparate.
-  However, for the worshipper of false gods it is not that long a road to conflate sex magic with worship [of false gods].
+  However, for the worshipper of false gods it is not that long a road from prostitute to sex magic to worship [of false gods].
   The notion that the wicked person _ends their life_ worshipping false gods in self-destructive and calling them "sacred" is quite real.
   People identify things they consider to _sacred_ based on their experiences and beliefs.
   We ought to be interested in what God considers sacred.